Skip to content

 Python 3.6.8

 The Python3 environment module is loaded by default upon login.
-If you need another version of Python (newer or older), use the module system to load it:

 If your code uses Python 2, you will need to load the appropriate module: